The State of Electric School Bus Adoption in the US

-The United States Has More Than 12,000 Committed Electric School Buses
+The United States Has More Than 5,500 Committed Electric School Buses

 Top 10 Electric School Bus Funding Sources

 |2||California's Hybrid and Zero-Emission Truck and Bus Voucher Incentive Program (HVIP)||California Air Resources Board (CARB)||1,032|

 |5||Rural School Bus Pilot Project||CARB||136|

 |7||Community Air Protection Incentive Program||CARB||90|

 |8||Regional Greenhouse Gas Initiative (RGGI)||Multiple (MA and NJ)||75|

 Top 5 School Districts by Number of Electric School Buses Committed*

-Twenty-seven percent of districts with electric school buses have more than one batch, with the most batches (five) belonging to Twin Rivers Unified School District in California.
-As seen in the graph below, we found that most batches are small, with a median size between two and three buses.
-However, the batch sizes range widely, suggesting that batch sizes may be largely dependent on the amount and type of funding and financing available at the time.
+Since September 2022, 17 districts have added a batch of electric school buses, bringing the total number of districts with more than one batch to 149.
+Ten districts — all in California — have as many as four batches.
+We found that most batches are small, with a median size of two buses.
+However, the batch sizes range widely, suggesting that they may be largely dependent on the amount and type of funding and financing available at the time.